ImXman/MASI/README.md

 ### 3. Usage
     import MASI as masi
     ##step 1 transform gene expression matrix to cell-type score matrix
+    ##ad is combined expression data in Anndata format, and cell_markers is dict for cell-type markers
     ##scores can further be used for visualization and other downstream analyses
     scores, labels = masi.gene2cell(ad=ad,cell_markers=cell_markers,use_weight=True)
     ##step 2 clustering and parallel annotation